Vaudreuil–Hudson line

-Vaudreuil–Hudson (also designated exo1, formerly known as Dorion–Rigaud) is a commuter railway line in Greater Montreal, Quebec, Canada.
-It is operated by Exo, the organization that operates public transport services across this region.
+Vaudreuil–Hudson (also designated line 11, formerly known as Dorion–Rigaud) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network across this region.

 The Vaudreuil–Hudson line was originally established in 1887 as a Canadian Pacific Railway (CPR) passenger service known as the CP Lakeshore West line.
 It was transferred to Société de transport de Montréal (STCUM) on October 1, 1982.
 It was refurbished between 1982 and 1990.
 On January 1, 1996, it was transferred to Exo's predecessor agency, the Agence Métropolitaine de transport (AMT).
 Exo assumed current operation of the line upon its establishment on June 1, 2017.

 There are 13 inbound and 14 outbound departures each weekday.

 Overview

 This line links the Lucien-L'Allier station in downtown Montreal with Hudson to the west of the Island of Montreal.
 With the completion of the Intermodal station in Vaudreuil, most trains that used to terminate in Dorion, now terminate in Vaudreuil.

 The line offers frequent peak-hour service (roughly every 15–20 minutes) to or from Vaudreuil.
 Outside of rush hours, service is approximately every two to three hours.
 On weekends, service is approximately every five hours.
-There is only one weekday round trip from the Hudson terminus.
+There are three weekday round trips from the Hudson terminus.
+All other trains start or ends in Vaudreuil, except for the train that short-turns in Beaconsfield.
 This is the only line in Montreal to offer semi-express service; reverse peak trains do not stop at certain smaller stations.

-The trains are owned and managed by the Réseau de transport métropolitain, and operated by Bombardier Transportation.
+The trains are owned and managed by the Réseau de transport métropolitain, and operated by Alstom's Transportation division (formerly Bombardier Transportation).

 History

 CP Service

 Service on this line started in 1887.
 Service began with local stops between Montreal and Rigaud being added to trains running between Montreal and Ottawa.
 Over time, as the population of the western part of the Island of Montreal increased, Canadian Pacific established a dedicated commuter service with several stops on the Island of Montreal and off the western tip of the Island.
-Over the past 50 years, service patterns on the line have not changed all that much.
-The average number of weekday round trips has hovered around 12, with weekend and holiday service averaging 3 or 4 trips depending on whether the day is Saturday or Sunday.
+From 1956 to 2006, service patterns on the line did not change all that much.
+The average number of weekday round trips hovered around 12, with weekend and holiday service averaging 3 or 4 trips depending on whether the day is Saturday or Sunday.